 Anganwadi centers primarily cater to children aged 0–6 years, serving as vital components of India’s public healthcare system.
 Beyond healthcare, they significantly contribute to early education and holistic child development.

 These centers play a pivotal role in various child development activities, offering accessible and affordable healthcare services.
-Anganwadi workers possess valuable insights into local health issues and effectively communicate community programs due to their strong community connections.
+Anganwadi health workers possess valuable insights into local health issues and effectively communicate community programs due to their strong community connections.

 Furthermore, Anganwadis play a crucial role in combating malnutrition nationwide, ensuring equitable access to government programs addressing malnutrition, infant mortality, community health concerns, lack of child education, and preventable diseases across India.